tinymce/tinymce-docs/plugins/link.md

 ### `link_class_list`

 The `link_class_list` option allows you to specify a list of classes for the link dialog.
 These classes will appear in a dropdown menu in the link dialog.
 Each class must be defined as an object with a `title` and a `value`.
 For example: `{title: 'Cat', value: 'cat'}`.
-When the dialog is submitted, the `value` of the selected class item from the dropdwon will be set as the link's `class`.
+When the dialog is submitted, the `value` of the selected class item from the dropdown will be set as the link's `class`.

 ##### Example